botorch.optim

 List[Tuple[Tensor, Tensor, float]]

-botorch.optim.initializers.sample_q_batches_from_polytope(n, q, bounds, n_burnin, thinning, seed, inequality_constraints=None, equality_constraints=None)[source]
+botorch.optim.initializers.sample_q_batches_from_polytope(n, q, bounds, n_burnin, n_thinning, seed, inequality_constraints=None, equality_constraints=None)[source]

 Samples n q-baches from a polytope of dimension d.